BoqiaoZhang/Course-Registration-System/README.md

 - As a staff user, I want to be able to remove a course from the universityCourseList **(for grading please)**.
 - As a staff user, I want to be able to view all the courses that have been added to the university course list .
+- As a staff user, I want to be able to save the current university course list.
+- As a staff user, I want to be able to load the current university course list.
-- As a student user, I want to be able to search specific courses of my interests in the course list **(for grading please)**.
+- As a student user, I want to be able to search specific courses of my interests. in the course list **(for grading please)**.
 - As a student user, I want to be able to check, for the course I am interested, whether there are remaining available seats for me.